 Hackathons facilitate innovation.
-And hence their popularity has increased and now they are being used as great hiring tools.
+And hence their popularity has increased, and now they are being used as great hiring tools.
 They are incredible opportunities for programmers to meet and solve complex problems.
 These events are also known as hackfests or codefests.

 However, organizing hackathons would require some amount of prior planning.
-So, let’s understand what goes into planning of hackathons.
+So, let’s understand what goes into the planning of hackathons.